Tessa Thompson biography

 Tessa is also a vocal supporter for human rights, posting on social media regularly about equality and systemic racism, and pictures of people of color killed by police violence.
 She has spoken on numerous occasions about creating more multidimensional roles for people of color showing real people and not offensive stereotypes.

-In her most recent role Tessa was the recipient of some hate because she was cast as a Valkyrie in Thor: Ragnarok
+Tessa was the recipient of some hate when she was cast as a Valkyrie in Thor: Ragnarok

 , which is based on the comics and Norse mythology.
 Her character was depicted in the comics as a blonde-haired and fair-skinned woman.
 She told comicbook.com: “People were posting about sort of the race swap and the implications of that and they were very upset.
 Some very upset people about how this doesn't honor Norse mythology and you're like 'Read Norse mythology, it doesn't make sense.'"
 Tessa also joked about how "Idris Elba